Insider's Guide to the Savannah Bed & Breakfast Inn

 Location and people!
 We are located in a beautiful...

-Robert McAlister acquired the house in 1974 and began the first of several restorations.
-At first his private home, he began the Bed & Breakfast Inn in 1978 to help pay for the renovation costs.
+Robert McAlister, the current owner, acquired the house in 1974 and began the first of several restorations.
+Initially his private home, he founded the Savannah Bed & Breakfast Inn in 1978 to help pay for the renovation costs.